27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Mayflowers Hostel

-Mayflowers Hostel is a beautiful traditional Andalusian house with all the expected charm.
+Mayflowers Hostel is a beautiful traditional Andalusian house with all the charm you’d hope for.

-It’s located in the historic center in San Basilio, just a 5-minute walk to Mezquita.
+It’s in the historic center, in San Basilio, a 5-minute walk to the Mezquita.

 • Family rooms (5-6 people)